 Continue reading “Flashback: The Trilogy series”

-I remember vividly my excitement when I saw the first ever 40mm Blancpain Leman watch with the new case diameter of 40mm in a catalogue 2004, the Flyback Split Second Ref 2086.
+I remember vividly my excitement when I saw the first ever Blancpain Leman watch with the new case diameter of 40mm in a catalogue 2004: the Flyback Split Second reference 2086.
 The watch immediately resonated with me, and for a few years to come I was not even aware of this special and extremely limited version of the Flyback Split Second, called A’Toute Vitesse.

 Continue reading “Flashback: Leman Flyback Split Second A’Toute Vitesse from 2005”